tap349/tap349.github.io/_posts/2016-03-24-turbolinks.md

 - page is loaded with turbolinks (new `body` is loaded into the DOM)

-BUT it's NOT triggered:
+BUT it's NOT triggered when:

-- on partial replacement
+- page is loaded normally (`ready`, `DOMContentLoaded`)
-- when page is restored from client-side cache (clicking *back* in browser)
+- page is restored from client-side cache (clicking *back* in browser)
+- on turbolinks partial replacement

 #### `page:change`